zparnold/terraform-cost-estimator/README.md

 #### A side note on billable units of measure:
 Not all billable resources in Azure are tied to an hourly price.
-For example, consider VNETs/egress, StorageAccount Blob Storage consumed size, anything tied to API call count like KeyVault.
-These resources depend on further consumption after provisioning, so they are in-effect unestimateable.
-In theory one could derive an estimate based on average consumption across all Azure usage, but I don't work for Microsoft/nor have access to that data.
+For example, consider VNETs/egress, StorageAccount Blob Storage consumed size, or anything tied to API call count like KeyVault.
+These resources depend on further consumption after provisioning, so they are in-effect unestimateable from the standpoint of this API.
+In theory, one could derive an estimate based on average consumption across all Azure usage, but I don't work for Microsoft/nor have access to that data.
 So, they will probably remain unestimated unless you have a good idea and want to contribute!